-Most family law attorneys require payment of a retainer when you retain their services.
-A retainer is a lump sum of money that you pay to the firm so that they can collect payment of fees due to the firm for work they complete for your case, as those fees become due.
+Most divorce and family law attorneys require payment of a “retainer” when you hire or retain their services.
+A retainer is a lump sum of money that you pay to the lawyer or law firm so that they can collect payment of fees due to the firm for work they complete for your case, as those fees become due.
 Sometimes you will be required to replenish your retainer when it is depleted.
 Other firms may request that you leave a credit card on file for billing after the retainer is depleted.
 In any event, most divorces are not done for a sum certain, or a “flat fee”, and a lot of clients do not understand why.

 Paying an Attorney Retainer in Divorce and Family Law Cases

 First, divorce attorneys are billed for their time in general.
 In family law cases, they usually have an hourly rate which is generally pro-rated in various increments.
 The reason why paying a retainer is required is because every case is unique.
 When you hire a divorce attorney, they have no idea whether or not your spouse is truly “in agreement” with what you and your spouse discussed for your “uncontested” divorce matter.
 (Although we are happy to draft a marital settlement agreement if there truly is one.)
 We also have no way of knowing whether or not your case will settle, go to hearing on a particular issue, or go to trial.